-We have acted as special counsel to Enterprise Products Partners L.P., a Delaware limited partnership (the "Partnership"), in connection with the preparation of a registration statement on Form S-3 (the "Registration Statement"), filed with the Securities and Exchange Commission (the "SEC") pursuant to the Securities Act of 1933, as amended (the "Securities Act"), on July 1, 2015.
-The Registration Statement relates to the offering, from time to time, as set forth in the Registration Statement, the form of prospectus contained therein (the "Prospectus") and one or more supplements to the Prospectus (each, a "Prospectus Supplement"), by the Partnership of common units representing limited partner interests in the Partnership having an aggregate offering price of up to \$1,924,620,135.83 (the "Common Units"), on terms to be determined at the time of the offering thereof.
+We refer to the Registration Statement on Form S-3 (the "Registration Statement") being filed by Enterprise Products Partners L.P., a Delaware limited partnership (the "Partnership"), with the Securities and Exchange Commission (the "SEC") under the Securities Act of 1933, as amended (the "Securities Act"), relating to the registration by the Partnership of common units representing limited partner interests in the Partnership having an aggregate offering price of up to \$2,538,500,000 (the "Common Units"), on terms to be determined at the time of the offering thereof.
 All capitalized terms used but not defined herein have the respective meanings assigned to such terms in the Registration Statement.